Aaron's time in the military inspired him to pursue a course in international development to become a change maker in the world.

 What has been your journey since finishing your course?
 Briefly outline your career path prior to your current role.

 I graduated in 2008, and then moved to East Africa to lead an orphanage in a Kenyan village, and then a secondary school for at risk youth in a Tanzanian township.
-Following this I completed a Master of Philosophy at Cambridge University, and then co-founded the international development organisation Spark* International which is an accelerator for start-up impact ventures (known as YGAP in Australia), and the education innovation organisation Education Changemakers which works with 25,000 educators each year across the globe.
+Following this I co-founded the international development organisation Spark* International which is an accelerator for start-up impact ventures (known as YGAP in Australia), and the education innovation organisation Education Changemakers which works with 25,000 educators each year across the globe.

 What has been the biggest influence on your career?

 The students of the school that I worked at in Tanzania in 2008.
 They taught me that the best solutions to poverty rarely come from outsiders like me, but instead almost always emerge from local leaders with local solves for local problems.

 Have you always wanted to pursue the kind of career you have embarked on?
 If so, when and how did you realise?

 I was in the military from 2001 to 2007 and following active service and time on United Nations operations I became very interested in international development.
 The course at Deakin came at a perfect time for me.

 What advice would you give graduates wanting to pursue a similar profession?